This Organic Water-Based Lubricant Is Worth Shouting About

 No, it's not just you.
 The sexual wellness industry is booming.
 Honestly, these days you can even grab chic vibrators at mega-retailers like Nordstrom and Sephora (which is great, and we love to see it!), so it's unsurprising that new brands crop up every other hour, insisting on having the best, must-try products for your most intimate parts.
 But with so much choice, sometimes it can be difficult to cut through the noise and find out what's actually worth trying.
 For some reason, one of the most saturated fields in the market is lubricants.
 Oil-based, water-based, natural, scented, flavored — there are hundreds of variations of the seemingly simple product.
-Luckily for you, I've tried them all, and I'm here to shout your head off a new noteworthy arrival from Nixit that you need to add to your shopping list ASAP.
+Luckily for you, I've tried them all, and I'm here to shout your head off about a new noteworthy arrival from Nixit that you need to add to your shopping list ASAP.

 Advertisement

-If you missed Nixit's intro into the health and wellness scene, let me introduce you.
+If you missed Nixit's entrance into the health and wellness scene, let me introduce you.
 The brand's incredible mission is to nix (we see you) period product waste while decreasing the stigma historically associated with menstruation.
 So, why exactly did a sustainable period brand decide to dip its toe into the vast sea of lubricants?

-“Each product we’ve brought to market is a natural extension of our inaugural menstrual cup, and yet, multipurpose in its own way,” says Rachael Newton, nixit's founder.
+“Each product we’ve brought to market is a natural extension of our inaugural menstrual cup, and yet, multipurpose in its own way,” says Rachael Newton, Nixit's founder.
 She compares attitudes to lube as similar to that of menstrual products.
 "Lube is a very hush-hush product, despite it being incredibly practical in so many situations."
 Beyond that, the lube can actually be used with the menstrual cup to ease insertion as well as during sexual activities, when it's perfect for both "cup and non-cup users" per Newton.

-“Each product we’ve brought to market is a natural extension of our inaugural menstrual cup, and yet, multipurpose in its own way,” says Rachael Newton, nixit's founder.
+“Each product we’ve brought to market is a natural extension of our inaugural menstrual cup, and yet, multipurpose in its own way,” says Rachael Newton, Nixit's founder.
 She compares attitudes to lube as similar to that of menstrual products.
 "Lube is a very hush-hush product, despite it being incredibly practical in so many situations."
 Beyond that, the lube can actually be used with the menstrual cup to ease insertion as well as during sexual activities, when it's perfect for both "cup and non-cup users" per Newton.

 But how much should you trust a menstrual cup brand when it comes to lube?
-It turns out the people at nixit know exactly what they're doing, because there was no part of this lubricant that I didn't love.
-Already sold on the mission, I was excited to see what I was actually dealing with, and none of disappointed.
+It turns out the people at Nixit know exactly what they're doing, because there was no part of this lubricant that I didn't love.
+Already sold on the mission, I was excited to see what I was actually dealing with, and none of it disappointed.
 After reaching out, the brand's reps asked if I'd also be interested in sampling its menstrual disc, with the addendum that they didn't want to assume I menstruated (and how much do we stan that kind of inclusive intro?).

 Advertisement